Resmedia/python-yandex-practicum/README.md

 #P.S. "python" is the name of the folder where the repository will be cloned you can change it
 ```

-`!!!Attention The current Dockerfile for INTEL Processor use only.
-For users who have "M" Silicon processor do next:`
+## !!!Attention.
+The current Dockerfile for INTEL Processor use only.
+For users who have `M` Silicon processor do next:
 1. Delete `Dockerfile`
 2. Rename `DockerfileSilicon` to `Dockerfile`